Nashville Board of Parks and Recreation: Administration

 Divisions of the Parks Department include Maintenance, Planning, Recreation and Community Centers, Special Services, Natural Resources and Greenways, and Park Police.

 Attractions

-Nashville Parks' most famous attraction is the Parthenon, based in Centennial Park, which is a full-scale replica of the original Parthenon in Athens.
+Nashville Parks' most notable attraction is the Parthenon, based in Centennial Park.
+The structure is a full-scale replica of the original Parthenon in Athens.
 It was originally built in 1897 for the Tennessee Centennial Exposition.

 Nashville Parks also runs the nearby Centennial Sports Complex, which has an Olympic-sized pool, an ice rink, and a workout area.
 The Complex rink is home to the Nashville Predators's practice facilities.

+Four of Nashville's major parks lie within Nashville's Highland Rim Forest, part of the largest remaining contiguous forest habitat regions in middle Tennessee.
+These parks are Beaman Park, Bells Bend Park, Warner Parks, and Radnor Lake State Park.